earn-alliance/earnmanagement.com/docs/features/tracker.md

 * Unclaimed SLP
 * SLP Balance _(what’s in the scholar’s wallet)_
 * SLP Total _(total unclaimed SLP and SLP balance)_

+### How We Track Data

+All data is synced on our servers every 3 hours using an API that speaks directly to Axie Infinity's servers.